 |HTTP||Used to access web pages over the internet.||80||Httplib, urllib|

-I have included all useful Python commands, libraries, and code that you can use as a quick reference in the above guide.
-Feel free to send comments if you have any questions.
+We've included all useful Python commands, libraries, and code that you can use as a quick reference in the above guide.
+Feel free to let us know in the comments if you have any questions.